-Pursuant to our infrastructure agreements, we make advances to be used solely for the acquisition, construction, and installation of improvements to and on certain land owned/controlled by Belher, as well as packing line equipment.
-In August 2018, we entered into an amended infrastructure agreement with Belher and advanced \$3.0 million.
+In August 2018, we entered into an amended infrastructure loan agreement with Belher and advanced \$3.0 million.
 This amount shall be paid back in annual installments of \$0.6 million through June 2023, and incurs interest at Libor plus 10%.
+Loans prior to this amended agreement incur interest at Libor plus 3.0%.
+In August 2020, we have agreed to amend the terms of this agreement to lower the interest rate to 7.25% and changed the repayment terms to two years (\$0.9 million per year).

-Advances prior to this amended agreement incur interest at Libor plus 3.0%.
-As of October 31, 2019, we have advanced a total of \$2.6 million (\$0.8 million included in prepaid expenses and other current assets and \$1.8 million included in other long-term assets).
-As of October 31, 2018, we have advanced a total of \$3.4 million (\$0.8 million included in prepaid expenses and other current assets and \$2.6 million included in other long-term assets).
-Belher may prepay, without penalty, all or any portion of the advances at any time.
+As of October 31, 2020, we have loaned a total of \$1.8 million (\$0.9 million included in prepaid expenses and other current assets and \$0.9 million included in other long-term assets).
+As of October 31, 2019, we have loaned a total of \$2.6 million (\$0.8 million included in prepaid expenses and other current assets and \$1.8 million included in other long-term assets).
+Belher may prepay, without penalty, all or any portion of the loans at any time.
 In order to secure their obligations pursuant to both agreements discussed above, Belher granted us a first-priority security interest in certain assets, including cash, inventory and fixed assets, as defined.